vladlpavlov/persidict/README.md

     new_dict = FileDirDict(dir_name="my_folder")
     print("len(new_dict) == ",len(new_dict))

-The code above will create a new object named new_dict and then print its length:
+The code above will create a new object named new_dict and then will print its length:

     >>> len(new_dict) == 6

-The length is 6, because the dictionary was already stored on a disk.
+The length is 6, because the dictionary was already stored on a disk (the "my_folder" directory contained 6 pickle files).

 Technically, `FileDirDict` saves its content in a folder on a local disk.
 But you can share this folder with other machines